l2vy7/myTrtl/README.md

 # ```myTrtl```
 myTrtl is a document explaining everything about the Blacket v2 API and how it can be used.

+This document can be used so you can make your own Trtl!

 ## Tutorial
 Structures:
 ```